-Many people who receive Social Security disability benefits may not know what type of benefit they receive.
+Many people who receive Social Security disability benefits may not know what benefit they receive.
 There are two types of Social Security disability benefits: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-Although both of these programs are administered by the Social Security Administration, the qualifications for each program are different.
+Although both programs are administered by the Social Security Administration, the qualifications for each program are different.

 Do I Have to Pay Taxes on Social Security Disability?

-Because Supplemental Security Income is need-based, those who are enrolled in that program are likely to not have a high enough combined income (discussed below) to have to pay taxes.
+Because Supplemental Security Income is need-based, those enrolled in that program are likely not to have a high enough combined income (discussed below) to pay taxes.

 Social Security Disability Insurance, on the other hand, is not a need-based program.
-Applicants qualify by having worked in jobs covered by Social Security for a number of years.
-Sometimes, persons who are receiving SSDI will have a high enough combined income that they need to pay taxes on a portion of their Social Security disability benefits.
+Applicants qualify by having worked in jobs covered by Social Security for several years.
+Sometimes, people receiving SSDI will have a high enough combined income to pay taxes on a portion of their Social Security disability benefits.

 Calculating your “Combined Income”